 The symptoms of this problem may look like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is neonatal abstinence syndrome diagnosed?

-The diagnosis is made based on a history of substance abuse in the mother.
+The diagnosis is made based on a history of medicine or substance use in the mother, or on a baby's symptoms.
 An accurate report of the mother’s drug use is important.
 This includes the time the last drug was taken.
 The healthcare provider may use a scoring system to help diagnose and pinpoint how serious the baby’s withdrawal is.
-Points are assigned for certain signs and symptoms and the seriousness of each.
+Points are given for certain signs and symptoms and the seriousness of each.
 This scoring may also help in planning treatment.